viniciusguigo/viniciusguigo.github.io/_pages/about.md

 ---
 Hi and welcome to my webpage!

 I’m a Postdoctoral Researcher at U.S. Army Research Laboratory developing data-driven algorithms to distill structured and unstructured information from complex real-world scenarios, enabling seamless collaboration between humans and artificially intelligent agents.
-This includes fusing multiple high and low-dimension data sources with reinforcement and supervised learning algorithms and deep neural networks.
+This includes fusing multimodal human input modalities, such as eye gaze and natural language, to multiple high and low-dimension data sources with reinforcement and supervised learning algorithms and deep neural networks.

 In my spare time, I enjoy modeling and forecasting financial markets based on real-time alternative and market tick data, investigating how to better leverage these forecasts for [quantitative trading](https://cmidas.com).